oferGavrilov/Fafos-webshop/README.md

 npm install & npm run dev

 ```
-Open your favorite browser on localhost:3000 and That's it!
+Remember to add your own enviorment variables and open your favorite browser on localhost:3000 and That's it!
-if you have a problem please make contact me here [Gmail]('https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=ofergavri@gmail.com)
+if you have a problem please make contact me here [Gmail](https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=ofergavri@gmail.com)